riinr/procurl/README.md

 <small>
 1. **¹** we are linking at libcurl, maybe not your main app but someone has to link it;
 2. We are not only linking with libcurl, but now we have other lib to link;
-3. Most important than provious points, we loose speed, not mesured yet, but there is no way to match dynamic/static linking [speed with IPC](https://github.com/goldsborough/ipc-bench).
+3. Most important than provious points, we lose speed, not mesured yet, but there is no way to match dynamic/static linking [speed with IPC](https://github.com/goldsborough/ipc-bench).
 <small>